peterhinch/micropython-iot/qos/README.md

 packets being sent in order.
 If there is more than one coro sending data, packets may be received out of order.
 Detecting duplicates becomes more dificult.

+At risk of stating the obvious, the above algorithm limits the throughput of the `writer` coroutine because of the pause after transmission.